12 Best Sales Presentations To Inspire Your Sales Deck [+ 5 Tips]

 QS, a platform that ranks colleges and universities, effectively uses icons and visuals throughout its sales deck to communicate its messages.
 At just a few slides, this is one of the shortest sales decks featured on this list.

-If you’re going to make your sales deck short, make sure the information you include gets straight to the point, and be sure to front-load the most important information.
+If you're going to make your sales deck short, I suggest making sure the information you include gets straight to the point, and be sure to front-load the most important information.

 In terms of content, QS showcases its features, value proposition, and client impact.

-They include a dedicated slide to their mobile app, one of the product’s key differentiators and most salient benefits.
+I like how they include a dedicated slide to their mobile app (which serves as a “solution slide”), one of the product's key differentiators and most salient benefits.
 The following slides provide a step-by-step walkthrough of how customers are onboarded and what they can expect on a regular basis.

 Since the slides aren't text-heavy, the salesperson can easily elaborate and answer any questions the prospect might have.